 Mark Dacascos was discovered while walking down the street in San Francisco’s Chinatown by Chris Lee, an assistant director at the time, and Rexall Chin, a hairstylist, for director Wayne Wang.
 Mark’s first scenes ended up on the cutting room floor, but he went on to establish himself in films and television, primarily playing martial artists.
 In 1986, Mark was set to play the Red Ranger in the television Super Sentai series, Bio-Man, which was to be produced by Haim Saban, but the show never resulted in a series.

-Mark Dacascos breakout role came in the 1993 film Only the Strong.
+Mark’s breakout role came in the 1993 film Only the Strong (1993).
 He played Ex-Special Forces soldier, Louis Stevens, who returns to Miami to find his former high school overrun by drugs and violence.
 A master of the Brazilian martial art, capoeira, Stevens pledges to straighten out a dozen of the school’s worst students by teaching them this demanding and highly-disciplined fighting style.
-The following year, Dacascos co-starred with Party of Five’s Scott Wolf as Jimmy and Billy Lee, respectively, in the movie, Double Dragon, which was based on the video game.
+The following year, Dacascos co-starred with Party of Five’s Scott Wolf as Jimmy and Billy Lee, respectively, in the movie, Double Dragon (1994), which was based on the video game.

 Mark Dacascos plays the role of the Chairman of the cooking show, Iron Chef America and Iron Chef Australia.
 In the series’ backstory he is the nephew of the original Iron Chef Chairman, Takeshi Kaga; the actors hold no relation in real life.

-Mark Dacascos has been featured in many action films including Brotherhood of the Wolf, Crying Freeman and Cradle 2 the Grave, where he squared off against Jet Li.
+Mark has been featured in many action films including Brotherhood of the Wolf (2001), Crying Freeman (1995) and Cradle 2 the Grave (2003), where he squared off against Jet Li.
 Mark also performed in three video games.
 He did voice acting in Stranglehold, live acting in Wing Commander IV: The Price of Freedom and he did digitally recreation in The Chairman in the Iron Chef video game for Wii.

-Mark Dacascos was nominated for the Saturn Award for Best Supporting Actor in 2002 for his role in Brotherhood of the Wolf.
-He appeared in the television series The Crow: Stairway to Heaven, a follow-up to the 1994 film The Crow.
-He also appears in the children’s television show, Kamen Rider: Dragon Knight, where he portrays Eubulon, also known as the Advent Master, mentor of the Kamen Riders and creator of the Advent Decks.
+Mark Dacascos was nominated for the Saturn Award for Best Supporting Actor in 2002 for his role in Brotherhood of the Wolf (2001).
+He appeared in the television series The Crow: Stairway to Heaven (1998), a follow-up to the film The Crow (1994).
+He also appears in the children’s television show, Masked Rider: Dragon Knight (2009) with Matt Mullins, where he portrays Eubulon, also known as the Advent Master, mentor of the Kamen Riders and creator of the Advent Decks.